-Grouping options break a report into sections; each section has headings to indicate the start of the section, and may have footers as well.
-(If a section has more than five entries, the total number of entries will be shown in parentheses after the group heading.)
+Grouping options break a report into sections.
+Each section has headings to indicate the start of the section, and may have footers as well.
+If a section has more than five entries, the total number of entries will be shown in parentheses after the group heading.
 Sorting options sort information within each section; they do not result in headings.

-If a particular group has no elements, that group will not appear in the report.
+If a particular group has no elements, the group will not appear in the report.
 For example, suppose you're printing information about inventory items, grouped by item category.
 If a particular category has no items in it, that category will be omitted from the report.

-Filtering: A filter lets you select which records you do and don't want in the report.
-For example, you might want to restrict a report on units to units in a particular category.
+Filters: A report filter lets you select which records you do and don't want in the report.
+For example, you might want to restrict a report about units to units in a particular category or range of unit IDs.
 Filter sections let you specify such restrictions.